Visan1/Data-Analytics-Project/README.md

 ## **Goal**:
-The overall goal is to design a new marketing strategy extracted from data insights to convert casual riders into annual members.
+The overall goal is to design a new marketing strategy extracted from data insights aimed to convert casual riders into annual members.

 ## **Business Task**: